jirbis/simple-issue-tracker/README.md

 # Issue Tracker

-A minimal Jira-like issue tracker built with Next.js 14 (App Router), Supabase, and deployed on Vercel.
+A minimalistic issue tracker built with Next.js 14 (App Router), Supabase, and deployed on Vercel.

 ## Features